 Ring in the New Year with the first big Cape Cod fireworks displays of 2017 at Chatham's First Night celebration!

 Date: December 31st

 Place: Oyster Pond

-Insider's Tip: As a special treat for the young 'uns (and any of us who can't manage to stay awake until midnight ;-) there's an early "low level" fireworks show at 6:30 p.m.
-Watch the early-evening display from the parking lots and fields at the Chatham Community Center.
+Insider's Tip: As a special treat for the young 'uns (and any of us who can't manage to stay awake until midnight ;-) there's an early "low level" fireworks show following the 6 p.m.
+Noise Parade to Veterans Field.

 For more about First Night, visit firstnightchatham.com